logzio/micrometer-registry-logzio/README.md

     - Compatible with Java 8 and above
     - Enable Include and Exclude filter
     - Implement retry mechanism
-    - GitHub actions (test with multiple java versions)
+    - GitHub actions (test with multiple java versions and operating systems)
 - **1.0.1**:
     - Compatible with Java 11 and above
 - **1.0.0**: